Best Free Property Management Software for Small Landlords (2026) — 9 Tools Compared

 Managing rental properties—even just one or two units—requires juggling rent collection, late fee tracking, maintenance requests, lease management, and tenant communication.
 The right property management software can automate these tasks, ensure legal compliance, and save you hours each month.

-Quick Comparison: Top Property Management Software 2025
+Quick Comparison: Best Property Management Software 2026

 | Software | Best For | Starting Price | Free Tier? | Late Fee Automation |